ibm-cloud-docs/appid/enterprise.md

     </tr>
   </table>

 2. Optional: Provide a **Secondary certificate** that is used if signature validation fails on the primary certificate.
-If the signing key remains the same, {{site.data.keyword.appid_short_notm}}does not block authentication for expired certificates.
+If the signing key remains the same, {{site.data.keyword.appid_short_notm}} does not block authentication for expired certificates.
 3. Update the **Provider Name**, and click **Save**.
 The default name is SAML.

 Want to set an authentication context?
 You can do so through the API.